KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions script --> Creates a dir my_dir and sets its mode to 751 in the working directory

 13-change_group script --> Changesthe group owner to school for file hello

+100-change_owner_and_group --> Changes the owner to vincent and the group to staff for all files and dir